Moving to Philly? Here Are the Best Things to Do in Philadelphia

 Spend a Lovely Day in Rittenhouse Square

 When you want to go to some of the finest dining destinations in the Birthplace of America, you’ll head to Rittenhouse Square.
 The heart of the city’s most exclusive neighborhood, Rittenhouse Square is the most popular town square.
 This is one of the best places to live in Philadelphia, there’s no doubt about that.
 It has so much to offer, but, naturally, that comes at a price.
-Thus, if you’re thinking about this option, consider the cost of living in Philadelphia when you start planning your moving budget, perhaps finding the cheapest way to move out of state or moving into a smaller home might be a good idea.
+Thus, if you’re thinking about this option, consider the cost of living in Philadelphia when you start planning your moving budget, perhaps finding the cheapest way to move out of state to reduce the costs of relocating or moving into a smaller home might be a good idea.

 In addition to elegant restaurants and world-class stores, there’s also a beautiful tree-lined park where you can relax in so many ways.
 You can have a picnic, sunbathe, or attend some of its many annual events, including the Rittenhouse Square Fine Art Show held in the fall.
 During winter, you shouldn’t miss the annual Christmas Tree Lightning to feel the real holiday spirit.